change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 </div>

-Your output should be a list of all the files and sub-directories on your Desktop, including the `data-shell` directory you downloaded at the [setup for this lesson].
+Your output should be a list of all the files and sub-directories on your Desktop, including the `data-shell` directory you downloaded as part of the setup for this lesson.
 Take a look at your Desktop to confirm that your output is accurate.

 As you may now see, using a bash shell is strongly dependent on the idea that